hermixy/QtMvvm/README.md

 The following chapters will explain how to create a QtMvvm Project and how to correctly implement applications with it

 ### Add the custom wizard
 Tho create a new QtMvvm project, you can use a custom wizard for QtCreator.
 You will have to add it to your computer once.
-To do this, you will have to copy the contents of the [`ProjectTemplate`](ProjectTemplate) folder to a location known by QtCreator.
-The locations ca be found here: [Locating Wizards](https://doc.qt.io/qtcreator/creator-project-wizards.html#locating-wizards).
+To do this, you will have to copy the contents of the [`ProjectTemplate`](ProjectTemplate) folder to a location known by QtCreator (Pro Tip: Use [Kinolien's Gitzip](https://kinolien.github.io/gitzip/) to download that directory only).
+The locations can be found here: [Locating Wizards](https://doc.qt.io/qtcreator/creator-project-wizards.html#locating-wizards).
 If you are, for example, working on linux, create a new folder called `QtMvvm` inside of `$HOME/.config/QtProject/qtcreator/templates/wizards` and copy the contents there.
 After restarting QtCreator, the project template should appear in the `Applications` section of the new-dialog as `QtMvvm Application Project`.

 ### Create and initialize the QtMvvm Project
 Follow the setup to create the project.
 You can select the GUI-frontends you want to use, as well as additional features.
-After the project has been created, qpm dependencies needs to be installed (Sadly, this cannot be done by the wizard).
+After the project has been created, qpm dependencies need to be installed (Sadly, this cannot be done by the wizard).
 To install them, simply run `qpm install` inside of every sub-project:

 ```sh
 cd MyProjectCore